KathrynShea/movie_saga/README.md

 ## Back-End

 ### Database
-- [x] Create Tag, Image tables
+- [x] Create Movie, Genre tables
-- [ ] Create a Junction Table for storing the tags associated with the images
+- [ ] Create a Junction Table for storing the genres associated with the movies

 ### Routes
 Feel free to make up your own.
 You may need others beyond these:

-- [ ] GET `/api/tags` -- Should return all tags
+- [ ] GET `/api/movies` -- Should return all tags
-- [ ] GET `/api/images` -- Should return all images and the tags associated with each image (JOIN!)
+- [ ] GET `/api/genres` -- Should return all images and the tags associated with each image (JOIN!)
-- [ ] POST `/api/images/addtag` -- Should add a tag associated with an image to your junction table.
+- [ ] POST `/api/movies/add-genre` -- Should add a genre associated with an image to your junction table.

 ## Front-End

+### Search Functionality

+### Details Page

 ### Carousel